 SPF and DKIM are authentication protocols that are a requirement in any modern email marketing effort.
-Without SPF and DKIM authentication, your emails might be rejected because of the lack one or both authentication protocols.
+The TXT records for SPF and DKIM reside in the DNS zone file for your sending domains.
+Without SPF and DKIM authentication, your emails might be rejected because of the lack of one or both authentication protocols.

 DKIM (DomainKeys Identified Mail) allows for cryptographic signing of a portion of the email.
 Using DNS, the receiver can verify that the sender is allowed to send mail by using the domain that is specified in the DKIM signature and can verify that the signed portions did not change during transport.